Tobi Adeleke

-Adeleke Oluwatobi Babatunde (born 10 March 2003), better known as Tobi Adeleke, is a Nigerian professional football player who plays for Czech club Baník Most as a midfielder.
+Adeleke Oluwatobi Babatunde (born 10 March 2003), better known as Tobi Adeleke, is a Nigerian professional footballer who plays for Super League Greece 2 club Makedonikos as a midfielder.

 Club career

 Babatunde made his senior debut with Moroccan club Chabab Mohammédia in top-tier Botola Pro in 2021.

 On 31 January 2023, he signed with newly promoted Veikkausliiga club Kotkan Työväen Palloilijat (KTP) in Finland.
 However, on 28 February 2023, he was loaned out to Mikkelin Palloilijat (MP) in second-tier Ykkönen.

 On 23 February 2024, Babatunde moved to Czech Republic after signing with FK Varnsdorf in the second-tier Czech National Football League (FNL).